Toddler sleep: what you need to know

 Sleep medications aren’t usually the solution to children’s sleep problems – there are better ways to deal with these difficulties.

-In fact, children’s sleep problems are one of the most common reasons that parents seek help from professionals.
+Children’s sleep problems are one of the most common reasons that parents seek help from professionals.
 Your child’s sleep problems will be much easier to manage with the support of a trusted child health professional.